 The next biggest performance killer is memory utilization.
 If your servers and applications don’t have enough memory they will have poor performance.
 Some products like SolarWinds SAM let you monitor memory by processes.
 This lets you easily identify exactly what is consuming all the memory on your servers.

 Another reason I like to monitor the memory 24/7 on all systems is so I can effectively manage my resources.
 Sometimes vendors or other admins will say they need some ridiculous amount of memory on their server.
-I always recommend starting at a minimum amount of RAM then adding more if it is needed.
+I always recommend starting at a minimum amount of RAM and then adding more if it is needed.
 Sometimes vendors will ask for 64GB of ram, so I’ll start them at 8 or 16 then monitor it.
 Most of the time I never need to add the amount of memory that is requested.
 If it is ever a question I can show them the monitoring reports to prove the server or application does not need the crazy amount of resources that they are requesting.

 The above picture is a server’s memory usage for the last 12 hours.
 I’m using SolarWind SAM to monitor all my servers.
 I can quickly pull up the memory usage on any node being monitored.
-If someone asks about poor performance or requesting more memory I can look at the graphs and easily see if it needs more memory or not.
+If someone asks about poor performance or requests more memory I can look at the graphs and easily see if it needs more memory or not.

 3. Storage and Disk Monitoring